IKromans/ClockHand_Angle/README.md

 > clone this repository `https://github.com/IKromans/ClockHand_Angle.git`

-> run it from Visual Studio
+> navigate to folder where `FindAngle.cs` is located.
+Open terminal and run command `csc FindAngle.cs`, this will create a `FindAngle.exe` that you can simply double-click to run, or you can run it from terminal by typing `FindAngle.exe`.

 > The application will askt you to enter hours and minutes and after that will display the smallest angle between clock hands.